top of page

 “Of every kind.”

 I looked through the glass case.
-There seemed to be sticks of salmon of every kind.
+There were indeed salmon sticks of every kind.
 Some ruby red, and others with deep pink hues.
-One was chopped into cubes encrusted with a glossy layer of brown sugar, and another was flaky with black spices.
+One was chopped into cubes encrusted with a glossy layer of brown sugar, and another was flakey and covered in black spices.

-I chose a cut of cherry red sockeye smoked in maple syrup and another that was smoldered with teriyaki sauce and black pepper.
-Both had a flavor that you can feel in your tastebuds when you recall the experience in your thoughts.
+I chose a cut of cherry red sockeye smoked in maple syrup and another that smoldered with teriyaki sauce and black pepper.
+Both had a flavor that you could feel in your tastebuds recalling the experience in your thoughts.

 “This is fantastically good!
 I wish I could take some home with me, but I don’t want to share it in my tent with a bear.”